 It’s not easy finding the perfect sunscreen.
 Of course, I want products that are safe and effective, but like most people, my wish list doesn’t end there.
 I don’t want it to be messy or sticky, turn me as white as a ghost, pill under makeup, or leave hand-prints stuck to the car doors and seats.
 And because applying sunscreen to small children is like wrestling alligators, it has to rub in quickly too.

 Sadly, oh-so-convenient sunscreen sprays are ozone depleting and I really don’t want to inhale the ingredients.
 Plus, I was recently horrified to discover that the spray sticks to sand, which is then carried out into the ocean when the tide comes in.
-Some sunscreen ingredients (oxybenzone and octinoxate), have irreparably damaged the coral reef, and even a number of plant-based oils including neem, eucalyptus and lavender can be toxic to reef organisms, so it’s important to check your sunscreen is reef safe before you swim.
+Some sunscreen ingredients (oxybenzone and octinoxate), have irreparably damaged the coral reef, so it’s important to check your sunscreen is reef safe before you swim.

 Chemical or Physical Sunscreen?